 Thinking about taking an autumn trip to Japan?
 Dreaming of strolling through divine gardens bursting with red maples, and serene temples robed in fall leaves?
 I’m with you: it’s totally my … Continue reading Hacking Leaf Season: How to beat the crowds, duck the peak prices, and still see beautiful fall leaves in Japan

-These are the festivals and events I would take you to see, if you were in town! • Click here for Know someone who’s planning a trip to Japan?
-Or … Continue reading Festivals + Events: What’s happening while you’re in Tokyo?
+These are the festivals and events I would take you to see, if you were in town! • Click here for • If you love all things Japan, sign up … Continue reading Festivals + Events: What’s happening while you’re in Tokyo?

 Japan is stuffed with (mostly) more and better goods than anywhere in the world, but there are a couple of things you should definitely bring with you, if you think … Continue reading Stuff you should bring with you, because you can’t get it in Japan